CrispenGari/dataloom-py/README.md

 ### Connection

-To use Dataloom, you need to establish a connection with a specific database dialect.
+To use Dataloom, you need to establish a connection with a specific database `dialect`.
 The available dialect options are `mysql`, `postgres`, and `sqlite`.
-In this example, we'll demonstrate how to set up a connection to a PostgreSQL database named "hi" using the `postgres` dialect.
 The following is an example of how you can establish a connection with postgres database.

 ```python
 from dataloom import Dataloom